Linde's Scope 3 JourneyOur Approach to Scope 3 Estimation

 - We are also engaging suppliers and customer to understand their programs and targets, along with ways we can collaborate.
 We are also reviewing synergies.
 For example, like Linde, many of our suppliers and customers participate in the CDP Supply Chain Response, and such inputs are critical elements of our engagement strategy.

 - Linde increased reporting of Scope 3, adding one additional category in 2021.
-Linde currently reports seven categories of Scope 3.
-In doing so, we join a select group of industry leaders who disclose discrete values for several categories.
+In doing so, we joined a select group of industry leaders who disclose discrete values for several categories.

 - In order to baseline our emissions, Linde re-screened all fifteen Scope 3 emissions categories in 2022.
-This important work includes the process of estimation and methodology development and updates.
+This important work included the process of estimation and methodology development and updates.

 Linde currently reports seven categories Scope 3.
 Our inventory is available in the Sustainability Reports found in our Reporting Center.

 Our Scope 3 inventory journey is well on the way!
-We will provide a full inventory and baseline in our upcoming sustainability report.
-This will be the basis for setting Scope 3 emissions reduction targets and will continue to drive forward the transformation of our product portfolio toward climate neutrality.
+As a next step we will set Scope 3 emissions reduction targets and will continue to drive forward the transformation of our product portfolio toward climate neutrality.